Sharia in Nigeria: Amina Lawal

 In 2002, negative light was brought to Sharia in northern Nigeria when Amina Lawal, a single mother in Katsina State, was accused of adultery and sentenced to death by stoning by a state Sharia court for conceiving a child out of wedlock; the father was released without conviction for lack of evidence.
 Lawal's conviction provoked outrage both in southern Nigeria and the West, with many national and international NGOs lobbying the federal government to overturn her conviction.
 In 2004, the conviction was overturned by the Sharia court of appeal.
 It ruled that pregnancy was insufficient evidence for the sentence to be carried out and Lawal returned to private life.

 Safiya Hussaini

 Safiya Hussaini was a woman that was charged with adultery with a married neighbour by the state of Sokoto and was sentenced to be stoned due to giving birth to a child as a single mother.
-She was defended by Hauwa Ibrahim and the case was later dimissed.
+She was defended by Hauwa Ibrahim and the case was later dismissed.